Netflix/atlas/CONTRIBUTING.md

 #### What version does Netflix use?

 There are typically several versions of Atlas in use at Netflix.
 Atlas is a hosted service that is operated by a single team.
-We are using a mix of versions from the latest in progress release, 1.6.0 when this was written.
+We are using a mix of versions including the latest stable release and latest in progress release, 1.6.0 when this was written.
 Snapshots are created for every commit into master and some of our services pull in the snapshot to test and verify new functionality in our environment.
-Occasionally when there is a need, we'll cut a release candidate for the in progress version so there is a more stable point depend on for use-cases where we need more stability than being on the latest snapshot.
+Occasionally when there is a need, we'll cut a release candidate for the in progress version so there is an immutable artifact to depend on for use-cases where we need more stability than being on the latest snapshot.

-Once a final release is made, 1.5.x is the latest stable release right now, it should be stable with no breaking changes for at least the next release cycle.
-These can be considered long-term stable releases.
-They will receive bug fixes, but no new features.
-These are used for projects that do not want to keep up with the churn and potential breakage of using the latest in progress version.
+Once a final release is made, 1.5.x is the latest stable release right now, it should be stable with no breaking changes.
+It will be maintained for at least the next release cycle, but only bug fixes.
+No new features will be added.
+These can be considered long-term stable releases and are used for projects that do not want to keep up with the churn and potential breakage of using the latest in progress version.

 ### Updating Documentation